heitoraolima/heitoraolima.github.io/_pages/research.md

-### Work in Progress
-- _Competition Effects of Government Subsidizing: Evidence from a Drug Access Program_\
+**Competition Effects of Government Subsidizing: Evidence from a Drug Access Program**.
+Work in progress.
-  Solo-authored
+- Solo-authored